mailcmd/clist/README.md

 iex> CList.equals?(rl, rl2)
 true
 ```
-In the case of `rl` and `rl2` both, the list and the pointer, differ, but the CLists are equals
+In the case of `rl` and `rl2` both, the list and the pointer, differ, but the `CList`s are equals
 because their *original lists* are the same.

 It is important to clarify what the pointer value means.
 When the pointer is, for example, 2, it
 means that the first value in the *current list* (see below **original and current list**) is
-equivalent to the value with index 2 in the *original list* (remember, indexes in CList work on a
+equivalent to the value with index 2 in the *original list* (remember, indexes in `CList` work on a
 base 1).

 ```elixir